Editor's Note: This post has been updated with new links and content.

 One of the questions we get a lot is about freight cost accounting — specifically, how to record freight costs in accounting.

 In this post, we’ll discuss what makes freight accounting different from accounting in other fields.
+If you're looking for freight management solutions or cost savings options, check out our LTL & Truckload services page.

 Two Types of Freight Cost Accounting Classifications